haoda-li/notebook/notebook/notes/proto.md

 // c style comments

 /**
- *    preferred for multline comments
+ *    preferred for multiline comments
  */

 // syntax must be the first non-empty, non-comment line of the file